Rade58/chatops/README.md

 type `/add` in channel, click on context menu `Add apps to channell`, pick your bot

 So, if you want bot to work for a specific channel you need to add it to specific channell.
 You can't add it to all channells

+Good practice, if you are running one channell in some company, add bot to your channell